cfm/draft-mt-ufmrg-teep-sample/draft-mt-ufmrg-teep-sample.md

 3. The TEEP protocol has well-defined use cases and includes provisions for constrained environments.
-Modeling the entire protocol is a reasonble learning or training exercise, whereas {{draft-farrell-ufmrg-sample}}
+Modeling the entire protocol is a reasonble learning or training exercise, whereas {{?I-D.farrell-ufmrg-sample}}
    limits itself to just the `SEARCH` command of {{?RFC9051}}.